Immigrate To Canada

 Eligible Streams: The Express Entry System operates under three main federal immigration streams:

-Pro Tip: Even if you don’t meet the CRS cut-off, simply being in the pool enhances your chances of securing a Provincial Nomination, which can significantly boost your CRS score.
+Pro Tip: Even if you don’t meet the CRS cut-off for a general draw, being in the pool enhances your chances of being selected through a targeted category draw or securing a Provincial Nomination, which can significantly boost your CRS score by 600 points.

 2. Provincial Nominee Programs (PNPs)